I tried building a local AI coding environment with Ollama and OpenCode

 ollama run gemma4:26b "こんにちは。あなたはどのモデルですか?"

-I also tried qwen3.5:27b, but in my environment, the response was slow and difficult to use.
-In contrast, gemma4:26b responded quickly and seemed to perform reasonably accurate inferences.
-Performance will vary depending on available memory.
+I also tried qwen3.5:27b, but in my environment the response felt slow and not very convenient.
+In contrast, gemma4:26b has fast responses and seems to perform reasonably correct inference.
+Performance in this area will vary depending on the amount of available memory.

-I've heard that qwen3.5 is highly rated for coding performance, so I plan to try it again later.
+qwen3.5 appears to be highly regarded for its coding performance, so I plan to try it again at a later date.

 Step 3: Install OpenCode